umangbhatia786/RestAssuredAPITestingFramework/README.md

 4. **Maven build fails**
    - Run `mvn clean install` to refresh dependencies
    - Verify Java version matches `pom.xml` configuration (JDK 22)

+5. **Tests retry but still fail**
+   - Check if the failure is due to transient issues (network, timing)
+   - Review retry logs to see retry attempts
+   - Adjust `maxRetryCount` in `RetryAnalyzer` if needed
+   - Verify the test logic is correct and not causing consistent failures

 ## 📄 License